The Key Points

 Singing Lesson Structure

 Warm Ups: These are important so as to not damage your voice.
 We will do warm ups that are relevant for the songs/techniques we are currently working on.

-If a pupil is working towards a performance / competition / show, Becki is happy to focus on these songs, even if the performance is not something she is involved with (For example: a school performance).
+If a student is working towards a performance / competition / show, I am happy to focus on these songs, even if the performance is not something I am involved with (For example: a school performance).

-After the first few lessons, Becki likes to let the pupil steer the lesson to a certain extent, letting them choose which songs they’d like to learn to sing, which techniques they want to learn, and whether they’d like to take exams.
+After the first few lessons, I like to let the student steer the lesson to a certain extent, letting them choose which songs they’d like to learn to sing, which techniques they want to learn, and whether they’d like to take exams.

-She feels this helps develop the pupils singing voice a lot better than telling them what they are doing next, as if they are happy with what they are doing, they will remember more of what is said, & enjoy the lessons more!
+I feels this helps develop the students singing voice a lot better than telling them what they are doing next, as if they are happy with what they are doing, they will remember more of what is said, & enjoy the lessons more!

 Performance and Confidence

-She also offers her pupils the opportunity to enter local music competitions and festivals.
+I also offer my students the opportunity to enter local music competitions and festivals.
 You can find a list of some of these competitions and events here.

-If the student would like to enter exams, Becki is more than happy to do this.
-Becki works with the Trinity exam board, and will advise each student as to which level she feels they would be best suited to start at.
+If the student would like to enter exams, I am more than happy to do this.
+I tend to use the Trinity exam board, and will advise each student as to which level I feel they would be best suited to start at.

-Becki is also a Bronze and Silver Arts Award Adviser, which is a scheme run by Trinity with the aim being to expand young people’s (ages 11 – 25) experiences and skills within the arts.
+I am also a Bronze, Silver and Gold Arts Award Adviser, which is a scheme run by Trinity with the aim being to expand young people’s (ages 11 – 25) experiences and skills within the arts.
 Find out more on their website http://artsaward.org.uk/.

-Becki is the owner, director and singing mentor for local performing arts group, OmniArts GB, which is a is a community led society, with the ethos “making the arts accessible for everyone”.
+I am the owner, director and singing mentor for local performing arts group, OmniArts GB, which is a community led organisation, with the ethos “making the arts accessible for everyone”.